David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ## Multi-Rate Pipelines
 A **multi-rate pipeline** is a pipeline of operators in which all input and output throughputs are not equal.
-If two functions are composed (such as `g . f`), the output throughput of the producer function `f` must equal the input of the consumer function `g`.
-This requirement is known as **producer-consumer rate matching**.

-We require producer-consumer rate matching to ensure all pipelines compile to efficient hardware accelerators.
-Hardware accelerators are efficient if they use minimal compute and storage resources.
-Matching rates minimizes these resources.
-1. **Compute** - matching rates ensures all nodes run at the exact rate required by their upstream producers and downstream consumers.
-Thus, all operators are implemented using the minimal parallelism necessary to achieve the target throughput.
-(**Note:** this assumes that higher throughput operators requires more resources and lower throughput ones requires less resources.)
-1. **Storage** - matching rates ensure that nodes can perform streaming computation.
-As soon as a producer emits data, the consumer can start operating on it without buffering.
-No buffering between operators means minimal storage resources.

 ### Types
 Multi-rate modules are expressed in the type system using the `v` parameter of `TSeq n v t`.